fooltowise/NeroNotes/Nero's Notes/Studying Serial Acquirers.md

 (2) narrower TAMs can get very competitive and excess returns can get competed away (roll-ups, portfolios).

-At [[Danaher]] or Roper’s scale, it’s quite hard to bust out a double digit long-term RoIC when your average deal size is 500M to a billion dollars with average EV/ EBITAs closing in on 20x.
+At [[Danaher]] or [[Roper]]’s scale, it’s quite hard to bust out a double digit long-term RoIC when your average deal size is 500M to a billion dollars with average EV/ EBITAs closing in on 20x.

 That’s leads to the basic, but powerful, law of diminishing returns to M&A: